 Your baby will probably sleep more than anything else during their first weeks at home—sometimes 15 to 22 hours a day.
 Some babies have trouble adjusting from the bright lights and noisy NICU to a more peaceful home environment.

 If your baby has trouble sleeping, you may want to try:

-- Using a night light and playing soft background music (gradually lower the lights and turn off the music as he adjusts to being home)
+- Using a night light and playing soft background music (gradually lower the lights and turn off the music as they adjust to being home).

-- Slowing down the way you relate to him in the evening so he learns that nighttime is for sleeping and eating—not for playing
+- Slowing down the way you relate to them in the evening, so they learn that nighttime is for sleeping and eating—not for playing.

 Now that you have a better handle on your premature baby’s behavior, learn more about their development and milestones to look out for.